 7.11 Because the Vested Benefit Index is calculated for the entire Scheme (as the Pension Section is not a legal sub-fund as defined in SPS 160), the Pension Section forms only a very small portion of the Vested Benefits with the remainder of the liability being in respect of accumulation members.
-For this reason the shortfall limit should continue to be 100%.
+For this reason, we recommend the Shortfall Limit continue to be 100%.